ELKAMINA/42_irc/README.md

       d.
 Sequenced packet Socket
   - TCP/IP socket : Open a network port to allow communicatio a system process.

+** Non-blocking sockets** : Very important

+/!\ Simple Fact : Sockets block.
+Why ?

+--> Any function (normal function though) performs its task or fails for some reason. and then it returns.
+If it takes that function a long time to perform its task, then it's going to be a long time before it returns.
+That's only natural.
+Well, that's exactly what a blocking sockets function call does, only since that function's task is to read a socket, that means that it won't return until it has read that socket.
+That means that if there's nothing ready to be read, then it's going to wait until there is something there, which will usually be a very noticeably long indeterminate time.
+That is why a sockets function call will block.
+Because it can't perform its task until data is available to be read.
+Or, in the case of accept, until a client tries to connect to the server *(EXAMPLE : waiting for user's input in standard input.
+It can block a long until the user write smthg.)

+In sockets, the functions that are particular problematic are accept() and recv() and recvfrom().
+Especially in a multi-client server, you cannot afford to sit there waiting for the next client to connect -- which could literally take days to happen -- and be unable to handle any of the clients who have already connected.
+This makes learning how to deal with blocking functions absolutely essential.

+*So how to deal with blocking sockets ?*

+4 techniques :

+	1. Have a design that doesn't care about blocking => (nope for webserver project)

+	2. Use the "select" function (nope but intersting for EXAM 05) :

+		As we want to deal with blocking sockets.
+Select function resolve this problem by making you toknow before you make that function call whether there's any data waiting to be read in a socket.
+If there is then you make the function call, but if there isn't then you skip that socket this time around and launch it later once data is available.

+		/!\ **Select** is a good way to deal with blocking socket and is easy to use when starting socket programming, but you have to keep in mind that select can iterate through a significant amount of fds (define by the nfds argument), so the downside of this function is that in the long run and on a solicited server the program will lose in performance.

+	3. Use non-blocking sockets (nope)

+	4. Use multithreading or multitasking (Yes, for webserver project)

 > **Network byte ordering** : convention defines the bit-order of network addresses as they pass through the network See also : Host byte order (same same)